The Grotto

 The faith, a crucial component in the lives of many throughout the world, provides meaning, support, and guidance that Cathedral hopes can be strengthened through the Grotto.
 Mr. Neeson recalls the first time he felt a passion for the faith saying, “I fell in love with my faith at the grotto at Notre Dame.
 It was maybe the first time I saw the full beauty of the Catholic church coming to offer prayers to one location.
 I sat at Notre Dame’s grotto for an hour and saw every demographic (single, married, families, widowed, every age range and skin tone represented) as people came to light a candle.
 I think it would be cool to have the same impact on our campus for our community.”

-Cathedral breaking ground on the grotto on May 13.
-Mr. Nelson says, “Having the Grotto dedicated to Our Lady of Lourdes only further connects our Holy Cross connectivity, as the University of Notre Dame has their grotto dedicated to Our Lady of Lourdes as well.”
+Mr. Neeson says, “Having the Grotto dedicated to Our Lady of Lourdes only further connects our Holy Cross connectivity, as the University of Notre Dame has their grotto dedicated to Our Lady of Lourdes as well.”
 The Grotto will have a statue of Our Lady of Lourdes, and a fountain, and the grotto itself will contain candles to light.

 As a part of a larger effort to create a more welcoming campus environment that supports the religious and cultural values of Cathedral’s school community, the Grotto serves as a way for students and staff to pray, meditate, and reflect.